God Has A Purpose For Our Challenges

 …and it’s not what you may think!

-Are you feeling down this Christmas Season?
-Overwhelmed by circumstances around you?
-Our Presiding Bishop Charles E. Blake Sr. wants you to know that God has a blessing on the other side of your trials.
-Read his devotional below.
+“The greater the level to which an individual is to rise, the greater the trial God takes that person through, ” teaches our Presiding Bishop Charles E. Blake, Sr. God wants you to know that He has a blessing on the other side of your trials.
+Read Bishop’s devotional below.

 A WORD OF ENCOURAGEMENT

 I’ve got a word of encouragement for you today.
 I’ve got a word of hope…God has not moved to punish you.
 Sometimes God wants to bring glory to Himself in a special way.
 Sometimes he moves just because he wants to test our faith.
 Sometimes God just moves because He’s God.
 Sometimes God moves to develop unexposed powers and abilities within us.
 The greater the level to which an individual is to rise, the greater the trial God takes that person through.
 He wants us to trust Him, to expand into a new area, to give us a new testimony…to give us a miracle.
 Learn to allow God to choose what He chooses for you.
 The best prayer you can pray is

 and know that God will never leave you.
 SCRIPTURAL REFERENCES: Exodus 14:19-31; Isaiah 52:12; Exodus 12:37-38; 13:20-22, Matthew 6:10, 27:46; Isaiah 43:19; Isaiah 54:17; Deuteronomy 28:2-3; Psalm 23:6; Deuteronomy 31:6-8; Psalm 34:7.